Seapol/CyBLE_MTK_Repository-master-NEW/Readme.txt

 Release notes:
+2022-03-01 (v4.7.3)
+1.fix the bug of CyBLEMTKRobotServer Stop Exception block the app log generation in the main thread 2.fix the bug of RSST test showing false pass due to DUT Missing 3.Make the Overall test result label aligned to the left in the GUI

 2022-02-25 (V4.7.2)
 1.Remove test result from DUTTestLog filename prefix 2.fix bug of RSSI wrong test result in the DUTTestlog